Contents:

 - They treated it strategically, not tactically.
 Consolidation wasn’t a weekend project or a panic response to an incident.
 Leadership committed.
 They set clear metrics.
 They involved the team in platform selection instead of forcing tools down from above.

 - They migrated gradually.
 No rip-and-replace disasters.
 They identified their worst integration gaps, started there, and proved the value before expanding.
-Dustin Bolander from Beltex advises, “Build that stuff as you go rather than going last minute trying to restructure everything.”
+Dustin Bolander from Beltex advises, “Build that stuff as you go rather than waiting until the last minute to restructure everything.”

 - They picked partners, not products.
 These MSPs chose vendors who understood the consolidation journey and supported the transition.
 They asked hard questions about integration roadmaps.